Faculty & Staff

 Jacob attended San Francisco State University where he graduated with a B.A. in psychology and Western Governers University where he obtained his Masters in Business Administration.
 After graduating he worked in accounting and finance for a school/day care center in Chicago.
 Jacob has recently relocated from the Chicago area to Madison and is very excited to have joined the MCMS community.

 Amanda holds a bachelor’s degree in English and creative writing from Edgewood College in Madison.
 She continued on to study secondary education in the post-baccalaureate program, where she became interested in progessive education.
 Since then, she has worked with both Pre-K and after-school programs, and in freelance writing.
-Amanda is currently pursuing AMI Primary certification for the 3-6 year-old at the Montessori Institute of Milwaukee; she and her husband, Joe, live in Evansville with their son, Luca, who also attends MCMS.
+Amanda is currently pursuing AMI primary certification for the 3-6 year-old at the Montessori Institute of Milwaukee; she and her husband, Joe, live in Madison with their son, Luca, who also attends MCMS.

-Dorothy Zografi, Head of School Emeritus
+Head of School Emeritus: Dorothy Z.

 Dorothy received her bachelor’s in education in 1957 and taught fourth grade in public schools until 1960.
 In 1970, Dorothy was introduced to the Montessori method of education while living in the Netherlands for one year where her four children attended a Montessori school.
 Inspired and intrigued by what she observed during that year, Dorothy was convinced that she wanted her future teaching career to focus on the Montessori method of education.
 In 1977, she enrolled in the Midwest Montessori Institute in Milwaukee and received her AMI primary certificate in 1978, which launched her long career at Madison Community Montessori School.
 Dorothy was a primary guide until 1990 when she “retired” from the classroom and devoted her full attention to administration.
-In that role, she worked to grow the school from two primary classrooms to what we enjoy today, offerings for children, ages 12 months to 14 years.
+In that role, she worked to grow the school from two primary classrooms to what we enjoy today, offerings for children, ages 15 months to 14 years.
 Dorothy retired as Head of School in 2006, but enjoys her present role as a Board member emeritus, where she can remain in touch with the school’s excellent administration and staff as well as the wonderful children and community of parents.
 She is also thrilled to be a witness to her fulfilled dream of a permanent home for MCMS in a beautiful indoor and outdoor environment.